qCITY PODIATRY and healthcare

 Deciding to practice podiatry again, Allan spent the rest of 2006 organising his new practice and started Bungendore Podiatry Services in 2007.
 Due to Dr Marjorie Cross' encouragement, Allan began one day a week at Bungendore Medical Centre.
 He then followed this with half a day at Braidwood, quickly turning to a full day.
 Allan then started at The Surgery at Jerra in Jerrabomberra two days a week.
 He later moved to the Jerrabomberra Medical Centre where he was based two days a week.
 He then included an Residential Aged Care Facility in Garran, Southern Cross Care, and so what started out as a three day a fortnight podiatry service developed into full-time.

 After ten years of working a mobile podiatry service, Allan decided it was time to consolidate his practice to be able to offer his patients a more comprehensive service, specialising in services for diabetics and diabetic foot disease.
 On 11 January 2017, Qcity Podiatry and Healthcare opened.
 Tracy joined us in June and Bunny in September of 2017 with Karly joining us in January 2019.
 Sadly Karly moved to Rockhampton to take up a position as a High Risk podiatrist with Queensland Health in May 2020.
-However, we are looking at a new Our dedicated and vastly experienced team have lived and worked in our local community for many years.
+However, we are looking at a new podiatrist starting with us in July.
+Our dedicated and vastly experienced team have lived and worked in our local community for many years.
 Our practitioners take the time during your consultation to assure you of the treatment options and management strategies available to you with the best possible outcome.